Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

     ![Screenshot showing the extensions installed on the Arc-enabled server](./monitoring_extensions.png)

+> Note: The Dependency Agent is not supported on Ubuntu 22.04

 - Click on the **Insights** tab to view the different metrics of your servers.

     ![Screenshot showing existing Arc connected servers](./machine_vm_insights.png)